 After the foundation was laid, we developed a plan for more complex integrated marketing efforts.
 We built out a top-to-bottom digital strategy, including social, email, and asset creation.
 An additional aspect of our partnership with this specific company involved the creation of monthly social calendars, bi-monthly emails, and artwork assets to promote offers.

-With all collateral and digital efforts up and running, we developed a strategy for marketing and sales alignment.
+With collateral and digital efforts up and running, we developed a strategy for marketing and sales alignment.
 Marketing and sales, though traditionally considered warring parties, work best when in symbiosis.
 With better leads coming from marketing and better communication and follow-up coming from sales, the circle was closed, and they were primed to close more leads and grow their business.

 Conversion rates on bottom-tier sales increased from 5% to 33%, and conversion rates on top-tier sales increased from .7% to an astonishing 46%.

-Lastly, as we moved forward in our partnership with this company, we relied heavily on analytics to guide marketing decisions.
+Lastly, as we moved forward in our partnership with this company, we relied heavily on segmented audience analytics to guide marketing decisions.
 By tracking marketing tactics like A/B testing, targeted ads, engagement-boosting content, and conversion optimization on the website, we were able to glean meaningful data and adjust our strategy accordingly.

 Conversion rates on bottom-tier sales increased from 5% to 33%, and conversion rates on top-tier sales increased from .7% to an astonishing 46%.
 Newly empowered by a robust inbound marketing strategy, this company was closing more deals than it had in years.